 There is one exception though – the Whitney Plantation.
 This particular plantation has instead taken the focus off of the home and onto what it should be about – the people who unwillingly even made that home possible.

 The museum is devoted to slavery in the Southern United States and is the only plantation advisable to visit.
 The Whitney Plantation is a somber experience, but incredibly important and worth a day trip from New Orleans.

 Contributed by Ashley from Wild-Hearted

 16. Louisiana Northshore

 45 minutes, 32 miles

-Another amazing day trip from New Orleans is a short drive from the heart of the French Quarter in New Orleans across the Lake Pontchartrain Causeway into Louisiana’s Northshore.
+Another amazing New Orleans day trip is a short drive from the heart of the French Quarter in New Orleans across the Lake Pontchartrain Causeway into Louisiana’s Northshore.
 The scenic drive on the causeway alone was worth the trip.

-Adventure seekers will love a pontoon boat tour with Louisiana Tours & adventures on the Tchefuncte River, where you can admire the many alligators, birds and wildlife.
-Plan your trip during sunset and gat a spectacular photo of the Tchefuncte River Lighthouse as the sunsets.
+Adventure seekers will love a pontoon boat tour with Louisiana Tours & adventures on the Tchefuncte River, where you can admire the many alligators, birds, and wildlife.
+Plan your trip during sunset and get a spectacular photo of the Tchefuncte River Lighthouse as the sunsets.

 Cyclists can rent bikes and follow the Mandeville Trailhead, which runs through the communities of Louisiana Northshore, including Covington, Abita Springs, Mandeville, Lacombe and Slidell.